 The state's political center and the less populous half of the Twin Cities metropolitan area, St. Paul is situated along the banks of the Mississippi River.
-With a compact, manageable downtown and some of the Midwest's most charming historic neighborhoods, down-to-earth St. Paul makes for an enjoyable getaway, although it's less trendy and somewhat more conservative than Minneapolis, it does have a comparatively small but cohesive LGBT community and a few gay bars.
+With a compact, manageable downtown and some of the Midwest's most charming historic neighborhoods, down-to-earth St. Paul makes for a delightful getaway.
+Although it's less trendy and somewhat more conservative than Minneapolis, it does have a comparatively small but cohesive LGBTQ+ community and a few gay bars to boot.

-One of the most esteemed and romantic restaurants in the city, gay-friendly W.A.
-Frost (374 Selby Ave., 651-224-5715) occupies a handsome turn-of-the-20th-century building along Selby Avenue's stretch of popular restaurants in the upscale, historic Summit Hill neighborhood - it's just a few minutes' drive west of downtown, a few blocks beyond the soaring dome of the Cathedral of St. Paul, and in a neighborhood that novelist F. Scott Fitzgerald grew up in.
+- W.A.
+Frost: One of the most esteemed and romantic restaurants in the city is gay-friendly W.A.
+Frost, which occupies a handsome turn-of-the-20th-century building along Selby Avenue's stretch of popular restaurants in the upscale, historic Summit Hill neighborhood.
 As elegant as W.A.
-Frost is inside, the lush and spacious back patio (pictured here) is the best place to enjoy a meal in summer - it's shaded by a canopy of leafy trees and lighted with candles.
+Frost is inside, the lush and spacious back patio is the best summertime date destination.The menu features everything from salads to seafood and a lengthy list of wines, too.